joshborup/digital-ocean-setup-instructions/README.md

 # Setup domain name to be used with Application

 This part can be done from any domain name provider (e.g. GoDaddy, NameCheap, Google Domais) but we will use GoDaddy

-First go to GoDaddy and purchase the domain name of your choice, you can google for a 99 cent coupon or try one of these

-* GPPT02K500
-* CJCCOUP99
-* CJCRMNCA99
-* MMANUTS99
-* CJC99R

 After purchasing your domain name, you will need to Navagate to the DNS records of your new site